NorthEdWAD/start-here/u13-p1-forms-quick-start.md

 ### 2. The Inputs (`<input>`)

-This is where the user types.
-The `type` attribute tells the browser what kind of box to show.
+This is where the user types in their information.
+The `type` attribute tells the browser what kind of form field to display.

 * **Text:** `<input type="text">` (Standard box)
 * **Email:** `<input type="email">` (Checks for the "@")

 ### 3. The Submit Button (`<button>`)

-Without this, the data stays on the screen and goes nowhere.
+Without this, the user's data stays on the screen and goes nowhere.

 ```html
 <button type="submit">Send It!</button>